 How to Select Dining Chairs for a Round Table?

-Choosing dining chairs for a round table sounds simple, but it’s one of those design decisions where small details make a big difference.
+Choosing dining chairs for a round dining table sounds simple, but it’s one of those design decisions where small details make a big difference.
 The wrong chairs can make the space feel cramped or awkward; the right ones make everything flow effortlessly.

 Let’s break it down step by step—no design degree required.